marcelodebittencourt/JavaScript_Cypress_UI_Test_Web__YS/README.md

 # Automation Architecture

 I added in “.github/workflow” a yml script that executes the tests using GitHub Actions folder for both test levels(UI and API).
 CI/CD usage, considering that I uploaded UI and API tests in different GitHub repositories, can be implemented locally or in a cloud based service.
 I would consider using GitHub Actions, adding each GitHub Actions in an integrated script using one job for each test level.
 So we would have a pipeline were the next stage would be executed only if the previous one was executed successfully, in  this  case, UI would run the tests if the API tests ran ok.
+The project uses Page Objects design pattern.

 # Evaluation considerations